-The results below show the market effects of increasing the set aside required through a density bonus in order to determine the maximum set aside in which developers will still choose the bonus.
-The developer decision-making process is shown clearly here.
+The results below show the effects on housing production of increasing the set aside required through a density bonus in order to determine the maximum set aside in which developers will still choose the bonus.
 Up to a 25% affordability rate, all developers take the bonus and still receive an entrepreneurial return of 6% or higher.
-Once the density bonus requires 30% of the additional density to be set aside, a few developments must seek the Cash-In-Lieu option to achieve a 6% rate of return.
-When the bonus requires 35% of the additional density, some developers begin to reject the bonus option and build at the base scenario.
-At 40%, developers also all developers would reject the bonus altogether and building to base IDP.
-At this point the total units built begins to decline.
+Once the density bonus requires 30% of the additional density to be set aside, developers reject the bonus option and build at the base IDP scenario.
+As a result, the number of affordable units produced declines, and no units at 50% of AMI are produced.
+In this model, no developer seeks to provide a contribution to the IDP Fund instead of providing the units off-site (the "cash-in-lieu option"), as the required \$300,000 payment per unit is more costly to the developer than providing the unit on site and is therefore an incentive to keeping the units on-site.